Programmable quantum simulations on a trapped-ions quantum simulator with a global drive: Abstract

 \section{Abstract}

-Simulation of quantum systems is notoriously challenging for classical computers, while quantum computers are naturally well-suited for this task.
-However, the imperfections of contemporary quantum computers pose a considerable challenge in carrying out accurate simulations over long evolution times.
-Here we experimentally demonstrate a method for quantum simulations on a small-scale trapped ions-based quantum computer.
+Simulation of quantum systems is notoriously challenging for classical computers, while quantum hardware is naturally well-suited for this task.
+However, the imperfections of contemporary quantum systems poses a considerable challenge in carrying out accurate simulations over long evolution times.
+Here we experimentally demonstrate a method for quantum simulations on a small-scale trapped ions-based quantum simulator.
 Our method enables quantum simulations of programmable spin-Hamiltonians, using only simple global fields, driving all qubits homogeneously and simultaneously.
 We measure the evolution of a quantum Ising ring and accurately reconstruct the Hamiltonian parameters, showcasing an accurate and high-fidelity simulation.
 Our method enables a significant reduction in the required control and depth of quantum simulations, thus generating longer evolution times with higher accuracy.

 Quantum simulators are controllable quantum systems that enable the study of phases, dynamics, and properties of complex quantum systems, for which an analytical or numerical treatment is challenging \cite{feynman1982simulating}.
-Quantum simulations are considered a suitable task for noisy intermediate scale quantum (NISQ) computers \cite{preskill2018quantum}, currently available.
-Indeed, recent years have seen numerous implementations of quantum simulations on several computing platforms \cite{neill2021accurately,kim2023evidence,semeghini2021probing}, which are performed with an ever-increasing quality, approaching an advantage over classical methods \cite{kechedzhi2023effective}.
-An apparent challenge to NISQ-era computers is to perform large-scale quantum simulations, with a relatively shallow circuit depth, i.e. with few operations, in order to avoid the deterioration of the simulation's fidelity due to noise.
+Quantum simulations are considered a suitable task for noisy intermediate scale quantum (NISQ) computers \cite{preskill2018quantum}, that are currently available.
+Recent years have seen numerous implementations of quantum simulations on several platforms \cite{neill2021accurately,kim2023evidence,semeghini2021probing}, which are performed with an ever-increasing quality, approaching an advantage over classical methods \cite{kechedzhi2023effective}.
+An apparent challenge to NISQ-era quantum hardware is to perform large-scale quantum simulations, with a relatively shallow circuit depth, i.e. with few operations, in order to avoid the deterioration of the simulation's fidelity due to noise.